-Anne Marie Morris was elected the Member of Parliament for Newton Abbot in 2010 on a majority of 523.
-In May 2015 Anne Marie was re-elected to Parliament with an increased majority of 11,235, an increase of 4.3% since 2010.
-Anne Marie lives in Newton Abbot and has a family history in Devon that can be traced back some 200 years, she also likes to get out and about in the community with her two dogs (Perdie and Darcy).
-Anne Marie holds regular surgeries across the constituency as well as ‘Face to Face’ events at the local pubs.
-See the ‘Events’ page for more information on where your local surgeries are and to book an appointment.
+Anne Marie Morris was first elected the Member of Parliament for Newton Abbot in 2010 and was re-elected in May 2015 with an increased majority of 11,235, June 2017 with a further increased majority of 17,160 and most recently in December 2019 with an other increased majority of 17,501.
+Anne Marie lives in Newton Abbot and has a family history in Devon that can be traced back some 200 years.
+She likes to get out and about in the community with her dog (Charlie).
+Anne Marie holds regular surgeries and also meets constituents in Westminster.
+See the ‘Events’ page for more information on when surgeries are and how to book an appointment.

-Since being elected in 2010 Anne Marie has held a number of positions.
+Pre-2015, Anne Marie held a number of other positions.
 Anne Marie was elected a member of the Work and Pensions Selection Committee in October 2012 until March 2015.
 She also set up and chaired the All Party Parliamentary Group (APPG) for Micro Businesses in 2011, was also Chair of the APPG for Small Business and Vice Chair of the APPG for Entrepreneurship.
 Anne Marie was also made Conservative Small Business Ambassador for the South West by the Prime Minister.

 Before becoming a member of parliament in 2010 Anne Marie ran her own micro business specialising in mentoring businesses in the South West.
 After a career working as a corporate lawyer and subsequently a marketing director for PriceWaterhouseCooper (PwC) and Ernst and Young.
 She also served as a County Councillor having been elected to the West Sussex County Council where she was Chair of the Health Overview and Scrutiny Committee.